“But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge.”

-“Virtue” is something that procures pre–estimation for a person or thing.
+“Virtue” is something that procures pre-regard for a person or thing.
 When a Christian acquires “virtue” in his life, he assumes an intrinsic prominence in the minds of others.
-Others view this person as a person of renown or praise who carries the glory of Christ with him.
+Others view this person as a person of renown or praise who carries the glory of Christ with him by faith.

 God wants excellence in Christian character.

 Excellence is superiority and efficiency in character.
-Are you an expert in the spiritual character?
-Have you developed renown in virtue?
+Are you an expert in spiritual excellence?
+Have you developed renown in divine virtue by faith?

 We are not too handy when it comes to excellence.
-There is little nobility in our Christian lives.
-What spiritual courage or valor is there in your life?
+There is negligible nobility of faith in most Christian lives.
+What spiritual courage or bravery is there in your life?
 Is there some spiritual enthusiasm?
-How much strength is there to your Christianity?
+How much strength is there in your Christianity?
 How much can you press with your character?

 What can you do?
 Can you do anything?
 Have you exercised your faith to such a degree that you can do things that you could not do otherwise?
 In other words, are you dynamic rather than static in your Christian life?
 Are you dynamic, or are you a sham in character?